 Tune your car radio to 90.7 FM to enjoy favorite Christmas music between light shows and listen to synchronized music during light shows which run every 20 minutes.

-Visitors can drive through a 15-foot ornament, be awed by a 13-foot tall Ferris wheel with favorite Disney and Sesame Street passengers, spy Santa soaring in a plane 25 feet above the trees and explore our Frosty’s Forest trail.
+Visitors can drive through a 15-foot ornament, be awed by a 13-foot tall Ferris wheel with favorite Disney and Sesame Street passengers, spy Santa soaring in a plane 25 feet above the trees and explore Frosty’s Forest trail.

 A tip: Headlights should be turned off, or parking lights only, for best viewing experience.
 But, remember to check your headlights when you leave!

 MHOTC Reader Tip: Roxanne says, “Viewers should back their cars into the spaces across the street for the best view of the shows.”

 Lights are on nightly from 5 p.m. to 10 p.m.
 November 25 through January 2.
 Light shows synchronized to music every 20 minutes start at 5:20 p.m.
 The last light show at 9:40 p.m.

 The Franktown Festival of Lights is located 15 minutes from Castle Rock and Parker.
 This year the family is accepting donations of non-perishable food items to support the local food banks.